BONSAI: Bayesian Optimization with Natural Simplicity and Interpretability: Introduction

 Practitioners, therefore, frequently ask a question that standard BO does not address directly: \emph{``Given a current default configuration, what is the minimal set of changes I can make to optimize my system?''} Unfortunately, conventional BO is indifferent to this preference; it typically adjusts many weakly relevant parameters and often pushes marginal dimensions to the boundary of the search space, even when their effect on the objective is negligible.

 We propose BONSAI (Bayesian Optimization with Natural Simplicity and Interpretability) to address this gap.
 BONSAI is a lightweight post-processing layer that sits on top of any acquisition function.
-At each BO iteration $t$, BONSAI: 1) identifies a candidate $\bm x_t^*$ that maximizes the acquisition function $\alpha_t$, 2) defines the \emph{acquisition gap} $\Delta_t(\bm x) = \alpha_t(\bm x_t^*) - \alpha_t(\bm x)$ of any point $\bm x$ at round $t$, 3) greedily resets components of $\bm x_t^*$ back to their default values as long as the acquisition gap of the pruned candidate remains below a relative threshold, and 4) returns the pruned point $\tilde{\bm x}_t$ when any further one-component reset exceeds the relative threshold on the acquisition gap.
-Intuitively, BONSAI asks: which parts of the suggested change can be safely reverted to the default without materially affecting the acquisition value?
-Although BONSAI is implemented as a lightweight pruning step, it directly affects the queried points and is therefore part of the BO decision policy rather than a purely post-hoc analysis.
-BONSAI is designed to simplify recommendations throughout optimization: each suggested configuration is intended to be simple and interpretable relative to the default and to remain a plausible final recommendation if the optimization is stopped early.
-In settings where each trial is costly to run or to review, producing ``always-simple'' intermediate recommendations can be as important as simplifying the final deployment candidate.
+At each BO iteration $t$, BONSAI: 1) identifies a candidate $\bm x_t^*$ that maximizes the acquisition function $\alpha_t$, 2) defines the \emph{acquisition gap} $\Delta_t(\bm x) = \alpha_t(\bm x_t^*) - \alpha_t(\bm x)$ of any point $\bm x$ at round $t$, 3) greedily resets components of $\bm x_t^*$ back to their default values as long as the acquisition gap of the pruned candidate remains below a relative threshold, and 4) returns the pruned point $\tilde{\bm x}_t$ when any further one-component reset exceeds the threshold.
+Because BONSAI directly affects the queried points, it is part of the BO decision policy rather than a purely post-hoc analysis.

-Our design goals are threefold.
-First, BONSAI should make BO recommendations easier to interpret (a key requirement for adoption in practice) by explicitly highlighting the minimal set of parameters that need to change relative to the status quo.
-Second, it should be easy to integrate with existing BO systems: BONSAI operates purely as a post-processing step and does not require modifying the surrogate or acquisition.
-Third, we would like to quantify—and, when desired, control—the extra regret that pruning introduces relative to standard BO.

 \paragraph{Contributions.} \begin{enumerate}[leftmargin=14pt, labelwidth=!, labelindent=0pt] \item We formalize the setting of \emph{default-aware} BO, where the goal is not only to optimize a black-box function but also to minimize deviation from a specified default configuration, measured by the number of components that change.